 Calicivirus is a highly contagious virus that also is responsible for many upper respiratory diseases seen in cats.
 This disease causes sneezing and discharge from the eyes and nose.
 It also causes lesions in your cat’s mouth.
 Sometimes calicivirus can be deadly.

 A rabies vaccine is required at least every 1 to 3 years, depending on your local laws.
 Rabies is a deadly virus that is transmitted via bite wounds from infected animals to a healthy animal.
 Unfortunately, there is no cure for rabies and is always fatal.

 Vaccination schedules will differ based on where you live and how old your cat is.
 Younger cats will need vaccines more often than adult or older cats.

 Kittens will need vaccines starting at 6 weeks of age.
 They will receive a booster vaccine every 3 to 4 weeks until they are 16 weeks old.
 Rabies vaccine will only be given once during this time between 12 and 16 weeks.
 The exact age your cat can get a rabies vaccine will depend on your local laws.
 Before your cat is 6 weeks old, they have antibodies that they received from their mother when they were nursing.
 These antibodies start to decrease around 6 weeks of age, so they need vaccines to booster their immune system.

 Once your cat is an adult, they will only need vaccines once a year.
 What vaccines they will need each year will depend on your local laws and what virus are common for your area.

-What is the 3 in 1 vaccine for Cats?
+What is the 3 in 1 Vaccine?